Thunder vs. Warriors Player Props Betting Odds

 |3PM

-- Chet Holmgren is averaging 15.3 points per game this season, 0.2 fewer than his over/under on Thursday.
+- Chet Holmgren is putting up 15.3 points per game this season, 0.2 less than his over/under on Saturday.

-- He collects seven rebounds per game, 0.5 fewer than his prop bet on Thursday.
+- He averages 0.5 less rebounds than his prop bet Saturday of 7.5.

 Get tickets for any NBA game this season at Ticketmaster!